The Eleventh Hour

 Matt Smith's debut episode not only shows that Matt Smith is perfectly capable of playing the Doctor, it also makes it clear that his is a different sort of Who than from what Russell T. Davies showed us.
 Because not only does this episode have a very good plot (and it's a regeneration episode!) the story ties itself up quite neatly at the end.
 And without the sonic screwdriver!
 Compared to the old series (where the sonic screwdriver was in some cases just that) in which the screwdriver was seldom used, in the New Series it is a sort of quick-fix for everything.
 I'm not mad about that, I just think it's good the Doctor can figure something out without having to rely on Old Betsy.
 Love the LED on the new one he receives at the end, by the way.

 And the way he solves this caper is brilliant.
-All he needs is just a laptop, a Blackberry and a fire truck.
+All he needs is just a laptop, a Blackberry and a fire truck, and he's able to stop aliens from killing everyone on Earth while capturing an escaped criminal.
 The way he gets it spotted was clearly written and perfectly logical, as well as being able to understand what the heck he's talking about.
 Three and Ten are shooting Eleven daggers, I'm sure...

 The bit with the escaped alien convict was frightening.
 You can only see it if you look out the corner of your eye; another Moffat thing.
 He certainly does love the unseen and timey-wimey stuff, doesn't he?
 The best part was with the closed closet door.
+Little Amy is so excited she doesn't even notice the door has opened.
 I love creepy Who...
 And you know what?
 This felt like I was watching Doctor Who.
 It certainly has a Whoish vibe, so to speak.
 Few episodes these day seem to capture that mysterious magic ("What?" says Four, giving me a stern gaze with his Cookie Monster eyes) that old Who generated.

 All right, now for the hard part: critiquing this fellow we call the Eleventh Doctor.
 All I can say is this: David who?
 While I'm not saying this guy is better, Mr. Smith certainly seems to own the role almost immediately.
 He of course acts quirky like dear Four, but I see quite a bit of One and Six in him.
 Like his predecessor, he doesn't even find a new outfit until the end of the episode, and he steals it all from the hospital he's at (like Three and Eight!).
 While it seemed weird looking at stills of his costume before this episode, the way it comes together is so natural the viewer can do anything but accept it.
 The best bits of course was his opening scenes.
 It shows him suffering from regeneration madness, and I smiled when he had to climb out of the TARDIS with a grappling hook (where'd he get that from, I wonder?)
 He then has a craving for apples, but finds them disgusting.
 He then has a scene with Amelia just as funny as Tom Baker's scene with Harry Sullivan in Robot.
 She gives him various dishes which are considered delicious by us, but are disgusting to him.
 His reaction to the bread and butter was hilarious.
 I won't say what happens, because comedy is after all hard to explain.
 He finally settles for fish and custard.
 My sister thought it would have been even funnier if he's bitten into an apple and decided he liked that.
 Oh well.